cloudbees-core-cd-workshop/workshop-exercises/README.md

 This repository contains the instructions and learning materials associated with the hands-on **CD with CloudBees Core Workshop** that is designed to teach the following key concepts:

-  * How specific features of CloudBees Core on Kuberenetes will acclerate your CD?
+  * How specific features of CloudBees Core on Kubernetes will accelerate your CD?
   * Why you should *mostly* use [Declarative](https://jenkins.io/doc/book/pipeline/syntax/#declarative-pipeline) vs [Scripted](https://jenkins.io/doc/book/pipeline/syntax/#scripted-pipeline) pipelines?
   * How to create a reusable template for Jenkins Declarative Pipelines?
   * What are the key features of Declarative Pipelines?